hotosm/damage-assessment-infra/Documentation/05 Application/03 Backup Workflow.md

 The Postgres user name and password are configured in the `/root/.pgpass` file.
 This is defined in the file `VM-Cloud-Init.yaml` which is configured using Terraform variables.

-The database backup script adds log entries in the `/var/log/hot` directory.
+The database backup script logs output to a file in the `/var/log/hot` directory.